Missouri Governor Eric Greitens Is in a World of Trouble

 His cumulative time outside Missouri: Seven weeks.
 Even as the governor implied in statements that legislators lacked focus on their jobs and forced lawmakers to come back to Jefferson City to work on abortion restrictions and jobs bills, the governor took off on jaunts to raise campaign money and burnish his national image.

 So now that his supposedly sterling ethics are in question, he has few defenders in Jefferson City.
-One particularly bitter GOP enemy, state senator Rob Schaaf, provided a terse comment when the scandal broke:
+One particularly bitter GOP enemy, State Senator Rob Schaaf, provided a terse comment when the scandal broke:

 And now there’s a growing drumbeat of Republican legislators calling for Greitens’s resignation: